Consensys/doc.web3signer/docs/Tutorials/Launchpad-Keystores.md

 ---
+title: Launchpad Keystores
-title: Load keystores generated using the consensus layer Launchpad tool
+description: Load keystores generated using the consensus layer Launchpad tool
+sidebar_position: 1
 ---

 # Load Launchpad keystores

 The Staking Launchpad tool is used to create validators that participate in the consensus layer proof-of-stake network.
 The tool generates an encrypted keystore file containing the validator details.
 Load this keystore into Web3Signer to sign attestations and blocks with the validator details.

 This tutorial uses Teku and Web3Signer to run validators created on the `goerli` testnet.

 **Prerequisites**:

-* [Teku installed].
+- [Teku installed].
-* [Web3Signer installed].
+- [Web3Signer installed].
-* Web3Signer [slashing protection database].
+- Web3Signer [slashing protection database].

 ## 1. Sync the Teku beacon node

 Sync the Teku beacon chain node before submitting your deposit to avoid incurring inactivity penalties if the validator is unable to perform its duties when the deposit is processed and activated.

 ```bash
 teku --network=goerli --metrics-enabled --rest-api-enabled